 So, unless you have money to burn to be sold a 10, 11 or 12 week course that gives you a Certificate in Aviation or Flight Operations or Operational Cabin Crew or whatever they have called it, I seriously discourage you from enrolling into any of those ‘aviation’ or ‘travel college’ courses at these flight attendant training schools.

 I hope I have given you enough reason as to why this is so above.
-And remember, these flight attendant training schools courses will not give you any ‘real’ edge over the average person from the street who has read and followed the AIRLINES Be a Flight Attendant today program.
+And remember, these flight attendant training schools courses will not give you any ‘real’ edge over the average person from the street who has read and followed the Secrets ebook.

 And just to finish off...